The latest from UVTHS’ canine medicine specialist, Dr Christine Griebsch

-The University Veterinary Teaching Hospital Sydney has a number of Practitioner Evenings in 2017.
+The University Veterinary Teaching Hospital Sydney has a number of Practitioner Evenings each year.
 Below are the planned dates for these evenings.
-For further information on speakers or to inquire about attending please contact Clare Hughes on (02) 8627 6194 or by email email@example.com .
+For further information on speakers or to inquire about attending please contact Clare Hughes on (02) 8627 6194 or by email firstname.lastname@example.org .

 Ruggles is a long time patient of Sydney Uni Vet and was visiting the practice due to a heart condition he had.
 He had an irregular heartbeat (so-called atrial fibrillation) which caused him to feel unwell (poor appetite, weight loss, poor exercise tolerance).
 This condition was treatable however the practice did not have the defibrillator required to treat Ruggles.